noiseprotocol/noise_spec/noise.md

    responder failed to authenticate the initiator's zero-RTT message and is performing a fallback handshake.

-Note that the `type` byte doesn't need to be explicitly authenticated (as prologue, or additional AEAD data), since it's implicitly authenticated if the message is processed succesfully.
+Note that the `type` byte doesn't need to be explicitly authenticated (either as prologue, or as additional AEAD data), since it's implicitly authenticated if the message is processed succesfully.

 8.2.
 Noise Pipes
 ---

 This section defines the **Noise Pipe** protocol.
-This protocol uses three handshake patterns - two defined previously, and a new one:
+This protocol uses three handshake patterns - two defined previously, and a new one.
+These handshake patterns satisfy the full, zero-RTT, and fallback roles discussed in the previous section, so can be used to provide a full handshake with a simple zero-RTT option:

- * `Noise_XX` is used for an initial **full handshake** if the parties haven't communicated before, after which the initiator can cache the responder's static public key.

- * `Noise_IK` is used for a *zero-RTT handshake**.

- * If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing his static key), the responder will initiate a new **fallback handshake** using the `Noise_XXfallback` pattern which is identical to `Noise_XX` except re-using the ephemeral public key from the first `Noise_IK` message as a pre-message public key (thus is a **fallback pattern**).

-Below are the three patterns used for Noise Pipes:

     Noise_XX(s, rs):
       -> e